maya-tsedeke/Solita-Helsinki-city-bike-app/README.md

  ```
 ##### Frontend
 1. Open a command prompt in the frontend folder.
-2. Run ng e2e to run the E2E tests.
+2. Run ng e2e to run the E2E tests in cypress.
 ```bash
  ng e2e
  ```